devmichalek/TerminalTeams/README.md

 ### Usage
-Application can be used in Linux Terminal Emulator to:
+Application runs in Linux Terminal Emulator to:
 - find users on LAN,
 - communicate with other people on LAN